 Signed on behalf of the Issuer:

 By:

-Duly authorised signatory

-TERMS AND CONDITIONS OF THE COVERED BONDS
+TERMS AND CONDITIONS OF THE DEBT SECURITIES

-The following are the Terms and Conditions of the Covered Bonds.
-Where applicable, the Terms and Conditions will be incorporated by reference into each Global Covered Bond (as defined below) and each Definitive Covered Bond, in the latter case only if permitted by the rules of the relevant stock exchange or other relevant authority (if any) and agreed by the Issuer and the relevant Dealer at the time of issue but, if not so permitted and agreed, such definitive Covered Bond will have endorsed thereon or attached thereto such Terms and Conditions.
-The applicable Final Terms (or the relevant provisions thereof) will, where applicable, be endorsed upon, or attached to, each Global Covered Bond and definitive Covered Bond.
-Reference should be made to "Form of the Covered Bonds" for a description of the content of Final Terms which will specify which of such terms are to apply in relation to the relevant Covered Bonds.
+The following are the Terms and Conditions of the Debt Securities.
+Where applicable, the Terms and Conditions will be incorporated by reference into each Global Bond (as defined below) and each Definitive Debt Security, in the latter case only if permitted by the rules of the relevant stock exchange or other relevant authority (if any) and agreed by the Issuer and the relevant Dealer at the time of issue but, if not so permitted and agreed, such definitive Debt Security will have endorsed thereon or attached thereto such Terms and Conditions.
+The applicable Final Terms (or the relevant provisions thereof) will, where applicable, be endorsed upon, or attached to, each Global Bond and definitive Bond.
+Reference should be made to "Form of the Debt Securities" for a description of the content of Final Terms which will specify which of such terms are to apply in relation to the relevant Debt Securities.

-The Covered Bonds are bonds issued by Arion Bank hf. (the Issuer) in accordance with the Icelandic Act on Covered Bonds no. 11/2008 (the Icelandic Covered Bond Act) and the Rules No. 528/2008 on covered bonds (the Rules).
-The Covered Bonds will be issued in compliance with any applicable legal or regulatory restrictions including the rules on foreign exchange issued by the Central Bank of Iceland, and any reference to currencies other than ISK, and to Inflation-Linked Covered Bonds and related expressions shall be construed as taking effect subject to such restrictions being lifted.
+The Debt Securities are bonds issued by Arion Bank hf. (the Issuer) and will be issued in compliance with any applicable legal or regulatory restrictions including the rules on foreign exchange issued by the Central Bank of Iceland, and any reference to currencies other than ISK, and to Inflation Linked Bonds and related expressions shall be construed as taking effect subject to such restrictions being lifted.

-This Covered Bond is one of a Series (as defined below) of Covered Bonds issued by the Issuer.
+This Debt Security is one of a Series (as defined below) of Debt Securities issued by the Issuer.

-References herein to the Covered Bonds shall be references to the Covered Bonds of this Series and shall mean:
+References herein to the Debt Securities shall be references to the Debt Securities of this Series and shall mean:

-- (a) in relation to any Covered Bonds represented by a global Covered Bond (a Global Covered Bond), units of the lowest denomination specified in the relevant Final Terms (Specified Denomination) in the currency specified in the relevant Final Terms (Specified Currency); - (b) any Global Covered Bond; and - (c) any definitive Covered Bonds in bearer form (Bearer Covered Bonds) issued in exchange for a Global Covered Bond in bearer form; and - (d) any definitive Covered Bonds in registered form (Registered Covered Bonds) (whether or not issued in exchange for a Global Covered Bond in registered form); and - (e) any Covered Bonds issued in uncertificated book entry form cleared through the Icelandic Securities Depository (the ISD Covered Bonds and the ISD, respectively).
-ISD Covered Bonds are in dematerialised form.
-Any references in these Terms and Conditions (the Conditions) to Receipts, Coupons and Talons shall not apply to ISD Covered Bonds and no global or definitive Covered Bonds will be issued in respect of ISD Covered Bonds.
+- (a) in relation to any Debt Securities represented by a global Bond (a Global Bond), units of the lowest denomination specified in the relevant Final Terms (Specified Denomination) in the currency specified in the relevant Final Terms (Specified Currency); - (b) any Global Bond; and - (c) any definitive Bonds in bearer form (Bearer Bonds) issued in exchange for a Global Bond in bearer form; and - (d) any definitive Bonds in registered form (Registered Bonds) (whether or not issued in exchange for a Global Bond in registered form); and - (e) any Debt Securities issued in uncertificated book entry form cleared through the Icelandic Securities Depository (the ISD Debt Securities and the ISD, respectively).
+ISD Debt Securities are in dematerialised form.
+Any references in these Terms and Conditions (the Conditions) to Receipts, Coupons and Talons shall not apply to ISD Debt Securities and no global or definitive Debt Securities will be issued in respect of ISD Debt Securities.

-The Covered Bonds (other than the ISD Covered Bonds), the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Agency Agreement dated 10 February 2012, as amended and restated on 11 June 2013 (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement), and made between the Issuer and The Bank of New York Mellon, London Branch as fiscal agent (the Fiscal Agent) and transfer agent (the Transfer Agent, which expression shall include any additional or successor transfer agents), and The Bank of New York Mellon Luxembourg S.A. as paying agent (the Paying Agent, which expression shall include any successor paying agent) and as registrar (the Registrar, which expression shall include any successor registrar).
-In relation to the ISD Covered Bonds, Arion Bank hf. will act as the ISD system account manager (the ISD Agent, which expression shall include any additional agent appointed by the Issuer from time to time in relation to the ISD

-Covered Bonds).
-The Fiscal Agent, the Registrar the, other Paying Agents, the ISD Agent and the other Transfer Agents are together referred to as the Agents.
+The Bonds (other than the ISD Debt Securities), the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Agency Agreement, (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement), and made between the Issuer and the fiscal agent (the Fiscal Agent) and transfer agent (the Transfer Agent, which expression shall include any additional or successor transfer agents), and Arion Bank as paying agent (the Paying Agent, which expression shall include any successor registrar).
+In relation to the ISD Bonds, Arion Bank hf. will act as the ISD system account manager (the ISD Agent, which expression shall include any additional agent appointed by the Issuer from time to time in relation to the ISD Debt Securities).
+The Fiscal Agent, the Registrar, the other Paying Agents, the ISD Agent and the other Transfer Agents are together referred to as the Agents.